skyglobal/web-toolkit/SEPARATE-COMPONENTS.md

 If you decide to use gulp-gh-pages (which is amazing and highly recommended) for demo page releases.
 Please follow the instructions the plugins instructions before manually creating a gh-pages branch.

 https://www.npmjs.org/package/gulp-gh-pages

+## First Bower Release

+The following step only needs to be done the first time you release to Bower:

+`bower register bskyb-component-name git@github.com:skyglobal/component-name.git`